 The City Administrator is appointed by the Mayor and City Council to manage the day-to-day operations of the city.
 As the chief administrative officer for the city, the city administrator is responsible for all functions of the city and manages these functions through the respective departments of the city.

 Ed Driggers has served as City Administrator for the City of Greer, S.C., since June of 2000.
 Under policy direction, he serves as chief administrative officer and chief financial officer for all municipal departments and operations.
 Reporting directly to City Council, he is responsible for developing and implementing City policies and procedures to ensure the proper and responsible management of all City operations, resources, and services.
 Responsible for administering the City budget and performing required financial reporting, he supervises, directs, and evaluates the work of City department managers.
-The City's annual budget in excess of $13 million is supported by approximately 200 full-time and part-time employees.
+The City's annual budget in excess of $20 million is supported by more than 200 full-time and part-time employees.

 His watch includes the construction of a $23 million Municipal Complex to meet the needs of a growing community.
 It includes a 37,188-square-foot Police and Municipal Court Complex, a 34,467-square foot City Hall Complex, and Greer City Park to increase the recreational and entertainment offerings for the community.
 During his tenure, Greer's historic downtown area known as Greer Station has enjoyed a rebirth with world-class restaurants, quaint retail outlets, and vendors offering outstanding personal and professional services.